 Breakfast waiting for you when you wake up.
-That is dream I have every night when I am sleeping.
-Me, dream about food.. never!
+That is the dream I have every night when I am sleeping.
+Me dream about food.. never!

 A breakfast made out of wholesome steel cut oats slowing cooking away all night long with cinnamon, brown sugar and cloves layered with some chopped peaches and blueberries.

-A breakfast where the night before, after you probably had a little too much wine, you toss a couple of items together in your crock pot and turn it on.
-Don’t be worried that the smell of these fragrent ingredients will wake you up from your deep sleep, haunting you with the promise of tomorrows breakfast.
+A breakfast where the night before, after you probably had a little too much wine, you toss a couple of items together in your crockpot and turn it on.
+Don’t be worried that the smell of these fragrant ingredients will wake you up from your deep sleep, haunting you with the promise of tomorrow’s breakfast.

-The delicious smell gets contained under the crock pot lid until you waddle into the kitchen with your baby, still sleepy eyed and badly needing a stronger then strong cup of coffee, and lift the lid.
+The delicious smell gets contained under the crockpot lid until you waddle into the kitchen with your baby, still sleepy-eyed and badly needing a stronger than a strong cup of coffee, and lift the lid.
 That is when it happens -all the magic.